Robin960/wms/ReadMe.txt

    'pip install -r requirements.txt'
 4. Just execute the 'run.py' on your command line console.

+#DB Information
+1. For ALL Tables there are two records: ID = 1 and 2.
+2. So, please use these ID values for the below endpoints.

 #Endpoints
 1.  run on localhot: 127.0.0.1:5100/